How to use the INDIRECT function of Excel?

 Reading time: 3 minutes

-The Excel INDIRECT function will help you to customize your cell's references.
+The Excel INDIRECT function helps you customize your cell's references.
 This is the best way to create dynamic references.

 A situation where the function INDIRECT is very useful in Excel